11.3. Numerical Differentiation

 % Numerical derivative using the spectral derivative

-% (FFT based) algorithm -- time domain data
+% (FFT-based) algorithm -- time domain data

-fs = 8000; % samples/second
+n = 256; fs = 8000; % samples/second

-T = n/fs; % time span of samples (seconds)
+T = n/fs; % period of samples (seconds)

 k = -n/2:(n/2 - 1);